- All-new 3-row full-size SUV

 The yet-to-be-revealed PHEV version of the Grand Wagoneer may employ the same technology used in the Pacifica Hybrid.
 That setup combines a 3.6-liter V6 engine with a lithium-ion battery pack and electric motors.
 In addition to delivering good fuel economy, the system has a pure electric range that exceeds 30 miles.

-The Grand Wagoneer comes standard with the Quadra-Drive II full-time 4-wheel drive.
+The Grand Wagoneer is available with Quadra-Drive II full-time 4-wheel drive.
 This is the most capable of 4WD systems available to Wagoneer models.
 It provides an electronic rear limited-slip differential and hill-descent control.
 Jeep’s Select-Terrain traction-management system is included.
 Providing settings for Auto, Snow, Mud, Rock and Sand, Select-Terrain tailors traction control to whatever surface you encounter, thereby maximizing traction.

 Also standard on every Jeep Grand Wagoneer is Quadra-Lift air suspension.
 It includes five different ride height modes and can adjust the ride height over a range of 4.1 inches.